-- 2. From the left-side of the System window, choose Notifications & Actions.
-Notice the options that appear on the right side of the screen. - 3.
-Click the On/Off slider under Show App Notifications to turn them off.
+2. From the right side of the System window, choose Notifications.
+Notice that the Notification options slide onto the right side of the screen.

+3. Click the On/Off slider to the right of Get Notifications from Apps and Other Senders to turn them off.